sumatrapdfreader/sumatrapdf/ext/libjpeg-turbo/README-turbo.txt

 will effectively accelerate every dynamically linked libjpeg application on the system.

-The Windows distribution of the libjpeg-turbo SDK installs the libjpeg-turbo DLL (jpeg62.dll, jpeg7.dll, or jpeg8.dll, depending on whether libjpeg v6b, v7, or v8 emulation is enabled) into c:\libjpeg-turbo[64]\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain a libjpeg DLL.
+The libjpeg-turbo SDK for Visual C++ installs the libjpeg-turbo DLL (jpeg62.dll, jpeg7.dll, or jpeg8.dll, depending on whether libjpeg v6b, v7, or v8 emulation is enabled) into c:\libjpeg-turbo[64]\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain a libjpeg DLL.
 However, if a libjpeg DLL exists in an application's install directory, then Windows will load this DLL first whenever the application is launched.
-Thus, if an application ships with jpeg62.dll, jpeg7.dll, or jpeg8.dll, then back up the application's version of this DLL and copy c:\libjpeg-turbo\bin\jpeg*.dll into the application's install directory to accelerate it.
+Thus, if an application ships with jpeg62.dll, jpeg7.dll, or jpeg8.dll, then back up the application's version of this DLL and copy c:\libjpeg-turbo[64]\bin\jpeg*.dll into the application's install directory to accelerate it.

-The version of the libjpeg-turbo DLL distributed with the "official" libjpeg-turbo SDK requires the Visual C++ 2008 C run time DLL (msvcr90.dll). msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.
+The version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++ requires the Visual C++ 2008 C run time DLL (msvcr90.dll). msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

-NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the "official" version of the libjpeg-turbo DLL unless the application is also built to use the Visual C++ 2008 C run time DLL.
+NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++, unless the application is also built to use the Visual C++ 2008 C run time DLL.
 In particular, this affects jpeg_stdio_dest() and jpeg_stdio_src().

 Mac applications typically embed their own copies of the libjpeg dylib inside the (hidden) application bundle, so it is not possible to globally replace